What are the Easiest Plants for Kids to Grow?

 Beans (green and drying beans like pinto beans)

-Easiest plants for kids-fast growing seeds for classroom
+Easy plants for kids to grow-fast growing seeds for classroom

 Radishes-about 30 days to maturity

 Seeds that germinate super quick (but still take time to produce)

 Any post on this blog may contain affiliate links that pay me a very small commission for items you purchase using the links but costs you nothing extra.

 Everyone wants a big return for their efforts.
 Some plants will produce like crazy while others just grow a few prize delights.
 Some prolific producers that make best plants for kids are:

 Eating food fresh from the garden is the reason for growing it, right?
 Some of the most popular foods I have seen kids love are: